Air Quality Facts

 - Lost productivity from those illnesses costs between $4.7 billion and $5.4 billion.

 Indoor air quality (IAQ) affects every one of us, especially those with respiratory health issues like asthma and allergies.
 Look out for the interests of your clients and everyone who occupies their buildings by improving indoor air quality* with Icynene spray foam insulation.

 Acclaimed remodeler and green building scientist Carl Seville offers the following keys to improved indoor air quality:

-- Separate breathing air from pollutants you can’t eliminate by air-sealing walls and ceilings between occupied spaces and garages, combustion furnaces and water heaters, combustion closets and chemical storage areas.
+Separate breathing air from pollutants you can’t eliminate by air-sealing walls and ceilings between occupied spaces and:

-- Use building materials that contribute to moisture management (like Icynene spray foam insulation) to prevent the growth of mould, which releases spores and mycotoxins into the air.
+Use building materials that contribute to moisture management (like Icynene spray foam insulation) to prevent the growth of mold, which releases spores and mycotoxins into the air.